Mordialloc Beaumaris Conservation League – Minutes – 7th June 2023

 There has been a meeting with Council and Level Crossing Removal Authority (29.8) concerning the protection of the remnant vegetation on the East side of railway line and vegetation within the reserve .
 They have been sent a list of remnant vegetation provided by the Ranger and to be updated by David Bainbridge.
 Level Crossing Removal Authority are recommending a shared path to go on the other side of railway.
 So a very heartening meeting.

-Environment & Open Spaces Strategic Advisory Committee
+Environment and Open Spaces Strategic Advisory Committee

 Open Space Strategy is to be updated.
 Hopefully the existing document and it’s many fine points will not be ignored.